MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AccelMap.md

 add-entry
 ---------

 Registers a new accelerator with the global accelerator map.
-This function should only be called once per *a$ccel-path* with the canonical *$accel-key* and *$accel-mods* for this path.
+This function should only be called once per *$accel-path* with the canonical *$accel-key* and *$accel-mods* for this path.
 To change the accelerator during runtime programatically, use `change-entry()`.

 Set *$accel-key* and *$accel-mods* to 0 to request a removal of the accelerator.